Driver Tiredness and Safety on the Road

 We would like to advise visitors to also view these other pages:

-Driver tiredness is one of the most significant threats to safety of all road users.
+Driver tiredness is one of the most significant threats to the safety of all road users.
 This is often seen as one of the "driver distractions" taking the eyes and concentration of the driver away from driving.
 Driver tiredness often leads to head-on collisions and rollover crashes.

-On the Arrive Alive website this is discussed on several pages with reference to Driver tiredness, Driver Fatigue and Drowsiness.
+On the Arrive Alive website, this is discussed on several pages with reference to Driver tiredness, Driver Fatigue and Drowsiness.

 Driver Fatigue and Road Safety